Bernie L. Wade: Politics

 In recent years, Bernie L. Wade has been a guest at the White House (March 2004) under the presidency of George W. Bush.
 "In late March, at a less publicized gathering, the National Security Council's Near East and North African Affairs director, Elliott Abrams, and other Bush administration officials met for two hours with members of The Apostolic Congress, a politically powerful group of Christian fundamentalists, to reassure them that the administration's support for Israel was unwavering."
 The Apostolic Congress is made up of the heads of oneness pentecostal (sometimes called Apostolic) organizations and their key leaders.
 Dr. Bernie L. Wade is considered one of these as the Presiding Bishop of the International Circle of Faith.
 Although the ICOF Statement of Faith makes no claim to be oneness.
 Also in the meeting were representatives of Bishop Norman Wagner (PAW), Reverend Kenneth Haney (UPCI) and others who led Apostolic organizations.
 Apostolic Coalition is a pro-Israel conservative messianic political action committee.

 Endorsement

 Wade's endorsement, or the endorsement of the ICOF, has been sought by other national candidates in the US and abroad, including Hillary Clinton and Mike Huckabee for the 2008 Presidential primaries.
-The official policy of ICOF, who Wade represents, has been not to take political sides or to offer endorsements, but some officials of the ICOF, including Dr. Cindye Coates.
+The official policy of ICOF, who Wade represents, has been not to take political sides or to offer endorsements.

 Also there is a concerted effort to encourage Republican Sarah Palin to seek the Presidential nomination.